- CASE FILES

 expedition I went to work in Siberia, from there I returned only in April 1957 and my next meeting with Dyatlov took place in the winter of 1958 in a winter trek.
 I must say that Dyatlov struck me with the change from Dyatlov, whom I knew in 1956.
 He was an open, self-sacrificing, kind comrade, serious about serious matters, able to contribute, where necessary, a dose of humor, etc.

-In the group, he was highly respected for the above qualities, for physical endurance, for tourist experience, for being ready at any time to perform any task.
+In the group, he was highly respected for the above qualities, for physical endurance, for hiking experience, for being ready at any time to perform any task.
 Naturally, as a leader, I appreciated these most recent qualities in him.
 Long days and nights, evenings spent at the fire led to the fact that we became friends with Dyatlov.
 My friend was a man who, in addition to serious attitude to tourism (where we met), took life very seriously in all its manifestations (books, studies, science - especially art).

 After the Dyatlov and other members of the group (Bartolomey, Han, Chubarev, Halizov) went on a campaign of III category difficulty, they were given the right to lead similar campaigns.
-So after our return to Sverdlovsk, the question arose where should these tourists go next winter to exercise this right.
+So after our return to Sverdlovsk, the question arose where should these hikers go next winter to exercise this right.
 This question was not resolved and I learned about the final route of Dyatlov from himself

 approximately in November.
 In November or December, I do not remember exactly, I was witness of Dyatlov's visit to the meeting of the city section with the draft of the campaign.
 The project commission was sent to a consultation with Maslennikov.
 After the end of the section, Dyatlov and Kolmogorova (she was also in this section) saw me off to the building of the regional party school.
 We talked a lot, in particular about the campaign, I recommended Dyatlov to enforce strict discipline in the campaign in order to get out as soon as possible.
 It is better to have time in reserve than to overdue.
 Both of them, Dyatlov and Kolmogorova, quite seriously persuaded me to take part in their campaign.
 Judging by their mood, they didn't have any doubt that the campaign will go well, and they expected a lot for themselves.
 Perhaps, it was not in December, but in January, because I now remember that this was our last meeting.
 I promised Dyatlov that I would visit him somewhere on the 20th of February and find out everything about their campaign.
 Concluding this section, I want to note that the personal qualities of Dyatlov should be attributed to his direct expression of many feelings, like delight, satisfaction, joy.